 Occupational Asthma

-Mr Pickup noted that in the previous week 3 different papers/editorials had appeared headlining on the action of cleaning products on asthma but when looked in to actually had little content on cleaning products but did cover moving away from spray products.
-One paper was from Professors Rooke & Bloomfield setting straight the hygiene hypothesis but had a curveball in the coverage that cleaning products could trigger a TH2 adjuvant response.
-Another paper covered the epithelial barrier hypothesis where it can be disturbed by cleaning products/surfactants resulting in eczema.
-Mr Pickup suggested that these two topics should be on the UKCPI radar and asked if there was an expertise within Members on these topics.
+Mr Pickup noted that in the previous week 3 different papers/editorials had appeared headlining on the action of cleaning products on asthma.
+One, headlined ‘Time for action on cleaning products’ when looked in to was actually quite balanced on cleaning products but did advocate moving away from spray products.
+One paper was from Professors Rook & Bloomfield setting straight the hygiene hypothesis but had a curveball in the coverage that cleaning products could encourage the whole range of allergic and auto-immune diseases through a Th2 adjuvant response.
+Another paper covered the epithelial barrier hypothesis which argues it can be damaged by cleaning products/surfactants with the same promotion of disease.

-Additionally, Mr Pickup noted a paper from Exeter University which had little reference to cleaning products in the actual paper but was being picked up by the media and being linked to cleaning.
 Dr Hastings had previous published a literature review on this topic which was not designed to give new outcomes but an overview of the existing literature.
-DR Hasting stated that this showed that it was almost impossible to give one single source that was giving the increase on incidences of asthma and allergies and so it would be unlikely that you could show that it was a result of using cleaning products.
+Dr Hasting stated that this showed that it was almost impossible to give one single source that was giving the increase on incidences of asthma and allergies and so it would be unlikely that you could show that it was a result of using cleaning products.
 Mr Pickup agreed and that UKCPI had been engaged in the topic for over 20 years but he felt that the first two papers were slightly different as they were stating cleaning products were having a direct impact although it was just conjecture and there was no actual evidence.

+Mr Pickup suggested that the alleged Th2 adjuvant and epithelial barrier effects should be on the UKCPI radar and asked if there was any scientific expertise within Members on these topics.

+Additionally, Mr Pickup noted a paper from Exeter University noticed by Ms Salter which had little reference to cleaning products in the actual paper but was being picked up by the media and being linked to cleaning as a result of them being featured in the University press release.

 23/21 External Affairs